The summer enrichment program is the key component of SpringForward.

 “It helped me to stay on track with my courses and gave me a safety net when I strayed a little.
 I was always able to meet with an entire team of people and each person I met with showed concern and a level of involvement that is difficult with a campus as large as OSU.” — Summer 2020 participant

 SpringForward sponsors an enrichment program for Columbus campus students after they complete their first year at Ohio State.
 In typical years, this is a residential program held in 8 week Session 2.
 Students move to campus in late May and attend classes in person.
-In Summer 2020, the program was completely virtual due to the COVID-19 pandemic.
+In Summer 2020 and 2021, the program was completely virtual due to the COVID-19 pandemic.

 What is the purpose of the summer program?